BAckground

 2018 Researched dairy goat husbandry.
 Sourced one dairy goat herd in Rwanda.
 Planted calliandra trees for forage.

-2022 Interbreeding programme with local goats is implemented.
+2022 Crossbreeding programme with local goats is implemented.
 Sold one buck to an NGO.
 Stable, healthy herd.
 Self-sufficient with high quality forage.

 2021 Herd has increased to 17.
 All goats are ID marked.
-One buck is lent to a resourceful farmer to start an interbreeding programme.
+One buck is lent to a resourceful farmer to start a crossbreeding programme.

 2020 Herd has increased to 11 dairy goats.
 Registration system for the goats is in place.